szymon-michal/ZPO_24-25/docs/docker.md

 ### 1. Connect to the Database

 You can connect to the PostgreSQL database using any PostgreSQL client with the following credentials:
+# !Desclaimer! don't use localhost instead usr 0.0.0.0 or you will be forced to debug it for whole day like me :)
 - Host: localhost
 - Port: 5432
 - Database: fines_db